ovh/docs/pages/platform/data-platform/use-ambari/guide.en-gb.md

 ## Cluster overview using Ambari

-You have now managed to deploy your Hadoop cluster connect to Ambari UI.
+You have now managed to deploy your Analytics Data Platform.
-In this section you lean to use Ambari, create your first dataset and run your first Apache Hive and Spark jobs.
+In this section you learn to manage your cluster with Apache Ambari, create your first dataset and run your first Apache Hive and Spark jobs.

-> [!primary]
->
-> If you check the users in Ambari, you may find a local admin user ’sync’.
-You should not delete this user as it has been created in order to accelerate the synchronization of the users between freeIPA and Ambari.
->

 ### Dashboard